tarwn/lessthandot-hugo/blogs/content/posts/2012-04-19-using-execute-as-owner.md

 First, review the ownership of a database.
 If a database is created under sa ownership, the ownership flows to all the objects under it unless specifically changed.
 This would allow the EXECUTE AS OWNER to be used freely and execute everything that falls in the confines of the database ownership and sa context.
 If the owner is change, possibly during a restore or some other reasoning, the objects that fall under it will fail with the EXECUTE AS OWNER are essentially broken.

-Let’s look at an example.
+Let's look at an example.
 Create the following database

 sql
 CREATE DATABASE [OwnerTest] ON  PRIMARY